amanchokshi/EMBERS/joss_paper/paper.md

 # Summary

-*EMBERS* is a python package which package provides a modular framework for radio telescope and interferometric arrays such as the
-MWA^[https://www.mwatelescope.org], HERA^[http://reionization.org/] and the upcoming SKA^[https://www.skatelescope.org/] to accurately measure the all sky beam-patterns of their antennas using weather and communication satellites.
-The data acquired by experiments described in  [Chokshi et al., in prep] and
+*EMBERS* is a python package which provides a modular framework for radio telescopes and interferometric arrays such as the MWA^[https://www.mwatelescope.org], HERA^[http://reionization.org] and the upcoming SKA^[https://www.skatelescope.org] to accurately measure the all sky beam-patterns of their antennas using weather and communication satellites.
+Radio frequency (RF) satellite data acquired using experiments such as those described in [Chokshi et al., in prep] and [@JLBLine_2018].
+Trajectories of satellites are computed using Skyfield [@Skyfield_2019] which in turn are used to project calibrated RF data onto sky maps.
-[@JLBLine_2018] can be used to generate all

 The source code for the *EMBERS* project can be at https://github.com/amanchokshi/EMBERS, with detailed documentation at https://embers.readthedocs.io.